 I have to admit, we considered trying to get the procedure done for Cir, however, because of financial reasons, we weren't able to - and as it turns out, that was a good thing.
 The article snippet below suggests that many doctor patient relationships were fractured as a result of the "liberation treatment".

 Doctors suggested that patients wait for more research to be done, and patients were impatient to finally have something that appeared to work, accused their doctors of not wanting to help.
-We did talk to our doctor and he was interested but not impressed, letting us know that he thought CCSVI is ineffective.
-We have a good relationship and knew we couldn't get it done anyway, so we waited to see what would happen.
+We did talk to our doctor, and he was interested but not impressed, letting us know that he thought CCSVI is ineffective.
+We have a good relationship and know we couldn't get it done anyway, so we waited to see what would happen.

 "Many of those same neurologists, though, saw their relationships with their patients fractured as belief in the liberation therapy took hold in the community of patients and their families in Canada, parts of the United States, and farther afield.
 Doctors advising caution against a procedure that hadn’t been proved to work or even to be safe were derided as standing in the way of innovation to protect their own practices."